 In this region, the function decreases from 1 to 1/e.
-The simple exponential function e^{-x} does the and see that our normalized weighting function is
+The simple exponential function e^{-x} does the same, so let's use that for g(x).
+We first have to normalize g, so we calculate and see that our normalized weighting function is